 Plus, And they can still respect him without liking him.

 - By choosing a positive attitude no matter what kind of day he had.

 - By showing up and giving 110% in every practice and every match.

-- By not focusing on what he doesn’t know and utilizing what he does know to the BEST of his current ability.
-That will change as he goes.
+- By not focusing on what he doesn’t know and utilizing what he does know to the BEST of his ability.
+His skill set will broaden and refine over time.

 - By not complaining.
 EVER.

-- By encouraging his partner when he’s tired.
+- By encouraging his training partner and other teammates when they’re tired.
 Rundown.
 Gassed.

 - By being honest.

 - By cheering his teammates on rather than glumly sitting in the stands, occupying himself with his phone.

 - By making it a daily practice to—

 - pray for his team and coaches